-The Lowe’s Toronto Christmas Market runs from November 29 to December 15, 2013.
-The market bursts with people, so come prepared for crowds and be aware that parking in the area is limited, so consider taking one of the TTC streetcars that runs along King Street and exiting at Parliament Street.
-The Distillery District is a short walk south.
-If you do drive, there is a valet parking service that costs $20.
+The Toronto Christmas Market bursts with people, so come prepared for crowds and be aware that parking in the area is limited, so consider taking transit, such as the TTC streetcar that runs along King Street.
+Exit at Parliament Street and the Distillery District is a short walk south.

 For all the details about the Christmas Market visit TorontoChristmasMarket.com.